isama92/Isabak/README.md

 - automated tests
 - log files in debug mode that keeps 1 week of logs
   - it will show borgbackup disk usage and upload times
+- allow arrays in yaml config services, to have multiple fs or multiple DBs